symbol/symbol-docs/source/concepts/namespace.rst

     Link an alias to an address or mosaic;   ❌; ✔️; ❌ Send a transaction using an alias;   ❌; ✔️; ❌

 .. note:: Only namespaces created during the :doc:`nemesis block <block>` can have perpetual duration.

 **********
 Rental fee
 **********

-To create a namespace or to extend its duration, accounts will have to pay a :ref:`transaction fee <fees>` to support the network in addition to the rental fee.
+To create a namespace or to extend its duration, accounts have to pay a :ref:`transaction fee <fees>` to support the network in addition to the rental fee.
 The fees will be deducted from the account's balance after the announcement of a valid **NamespaceRegistrationTransaction**.

 The default namespace rental fees are :properties:`configurable per network <config-network.properties>`: